Heraldic badges of the Royal Air Force: Mottoes

-No. 100 Squadron had their badge awarded in 1938 whilst posted to RAF Seletar and opted to have the motto (Sarang tebuan jengan dijolok; "Never stir up a hornets nest") written in Malaysian.
-The squadron blazon was traditionally a skull and crossbones (which it retains on its badge) with the motto Blood and Bones.
+No. 100 Squadron had their badge awarded in 1938 while posted to RAF Seletar and opted to have the motto (Sarang tebuan jengan dijolok; "Never stir up a hornets nest") written in Malaysian.
+The squadron blazon was traditionally a skull and crossbones, which it retains on its badge, with the motto Blood and Bones.
 While the squadron was posted to RNAS Donibristle in Fife, they replaced the skull and crossbones motif with a bulldog and the motto Nemo me impune lacessit, ("No-one provokes me with impunity"), but reverted to the old motif and motto soon afterwards.